American Horror Story: American Crime Story

-On October 7, 2014, it was announced that FX had ordered a 10-episode companion series titled American Crime Story, developed by Scott Alexander and Larry Karaszewski.
+In October 2014, FX ordered a 10-episode companion series titled American Crime Story, developed by Scott Alexander and Larry Karaszewski.
 While each season of American Horror Story focuses on a new horror theme, each season of American Crime Story focuses on a new true crime story.
 The series features American Horror Story cast members Sarah Paulson, Connie Britton, Cuba Gooding Jr., Darren Criss, Finn Wittrock, Max Greenfield, Jon Jon Briones, Cody Fern and Billy Eichner.
 The first season premiered in February 2016, with the second season premiering in January 2018.
 A third season, titled Impeachment, focused on the Clinton–Lewinsky scandal, and aired in September 2021.
-A potential fourth season, tentatively titled Studio 54, focusing on the rise and fall of Studio 54 owners Steve Rubell and Ian Schrager, is currently in development.

 American Horror Stories

 On May 11, 2020, Murphy revealed that a spin-off series named American Horror Stories was being developed; it would feature self-contained anthological episodes, instead of a season-long story arc as featured in American Horror Story.
 It was set to air on FX.
 On June 22, 2020, it was announced that American Horror Stories would stream on FX on Hulu instead.
 On August 4, 2020, it was announced that Sarah Paulson was set to be a director on the series.
 The first season featured actors who have appeared in American Horror Story.

 Matt Bomer, Gavin Creel, Sierra McCormick, Paris Jackson, Belissa Escobedo, Merrin Dungey, Selena Sloan, Ashley Martin Carter, Valerie Loo, Kaia Gerber, Aaron Tveit and Celia Finkelstein star in the first two-episode story.